John McCarthyʼs life in music includes that of pianist, distinguished pedagogue, arts administrator and educational consultant.

 In 2011, McCarthy was bestowed the title of “Director Emeritus” by the San Francisco Conservatory of Music in a ceremony marking his retirement after 16 years as director of Preparatory and Extension Divisions.
 During his tenure, McCarthy represented the Conservatory on the Education Committee of the San Francisco Symphony and brought the Preparatory Division to a place of international prominence.

 John McCarthy continues to teach at the Conservatory, has an active private studio, has served on the juries of several international and regional piano competitions, and has reviewed materials submitted for publication to Oxford University Press.
-He has taught at Lone Mountain College, at the Paciﬁc Music Festival at Stanford University, and on the faculty of the Young Musician’s Program at the University of California, Berkeley.
-McCarthy returns each summer to teach at the International Institute for Young Musicians at the University of Kansas.
+He has taught on the faculties at Lone Mountain College, now a part of the University of San Francisco, as well as the Paciﬁc Music Festival at Stanford University, the Young Musician’s Program at the University of California, Berkeley, and the International Institute for Young Musicians at the University of Kansas.
+McCarthy currently serves on the Artistic Advisory Council of Noontime Concerts in San Francisco and the Advisory Board of the Crowden Music Center in Berkeley.